SolarDrew/skill-picard/README.md

 #### Configure an Opsdroid Database

 For this skill to work as intended you need to configure the [`database-matrix`](https://github.com/SolarDrew/database-matrix/) opsdroid memory provider.
 This database provider uses matrix room state to back the opsdroid memory.
-This means that room preferences as well as seem community users and known DMs are all stored in room state (in both the `'main'` room and in the specific room in the case of room preferences).
+This means that room preferences as well as seen community users and known DMs are all stored in room state (in both the `'main'` room and in the specific room in the case of room preferences).

 ```
 databases: